UCLA Admission Results for the Class of 2027

 UCLA is part of the University of California system, which includes 9 undergraduate universities.
 The UC system is unique in that it does not use the Common Application.
 Instead, the UC system has its own application, which is called the UC Application.

-UCLA’s admissions acceptance rate for the graduating high school class of 2023 is 8.6% because it had an 149,815 applicants and admitted only 12,844 students to its class.
-The University of California Los Angeles' acceptance rate continues to drop each year as the school receives more and more applications.
+UCLA’s admit rate for the graduating high school class of 2024 is 8.6% because UCLA had admitted only 12,844 students out of the 149,815 total applicants.
+The UCLA acceptance rate continues to drop each year as you'll see in the chart below.
+This is largely due to the fact that the University of California-Los Angeles receives more and more applications every year.
 Read amazing essay examples from successful UCLA students who got into UCLA →

 Here's a chart of UCLA's acceptance rate over the past 8 years.